oxivanisher/d1ws2812mqtt/README.md

 # D1 Mini WS2812 MQTT
 This sketch is for connecting D1 Minis with WS2812 RGB LEDs attached to a MQTT.

+## States
+The LEDs are used to display minimal connection state information:
+* Red: After startup, waiting for connection to MQTT server
+* Green: Connected to MQTT server
+* Orange: Lost connection to MQTT server

 ## MQTT interface
 ### Discovery
 It publishes its MAC address regularly to `/d1ws2812/discovery/MAC` with the